 Praneel: One of the things I liked as a worker on the platform was that I didn’t have to prove myself to an employer.
 They already take me at face value because they can see the projects I’ve worked on, and how I’ve been rated by other contractors on those projects.
 That saves me a lot of hassle because I don’t have to go through that ice-breaking phase with a potential employer.
 I can walk in knowing that I’m the right fit.

-Saam: You transitioned from being a Faber Worker to work for a contractor full-time.
+Saam: You transitioned from being a Worker on Faber to work for a construction company/contractor full-time.
 How did this decision help accelerate your career?

 Praneel: That was a really critical point in my life because I was having my mortgage redeemed at that time.
 There was a great construction company that took a liking to me (and I took a liking to them) and it was perfect timing because, in order to redeem my mortgage, I needed to have an employer on file.
 So, I did roughly six months with Faber and then six months with Clay Construction.